 The iconic Hard Rock Café on Buchanan Street has a popular kids menu and fun, seasonal events.
-Singl-end cafe and bakehouse on Renfrew Street and now on John Street in Merchant City is the hot spot for brunches, cakes and bakes or head to the award-winning Tantrum Doughnuts in the west end (or their shop on Gordon Street) for mouth-watering treats but be quick, once they're gone, they're gone!
-Meanwhile, D’Arcys in Princes Square has got it covered when it comes to the little ones with classic kids dishes, a big bunch of toys and games and face-painting at the weekends!
+For pancakes with a huge selection of toppings to choose from, try the UK's largest urban pancake house, Stack & Still, and for doughnuts, it's got to be award-winning Tantrum Doughnuts in the west of the city (or their shop on Gordon Street) for mouth-watering treats but be quick, once they're gone, they're gone!
+Meanwhile, Darcy's in Princes Square has got it covered when it comes to the little ones with classic kids dishes, a big bunch of toys and games and face-painting at the weekends!

 Glasgow is a very walkable city but to make the most of your time there are some inexpensive transport options to keep you on the move.
 Top of the list has to be the City Sightseeing Bus Tour, a great way to get around some of the city’s top attractions while learning loads of fun and fascinating facts.
 The service operates every 15 minutes, seven days a week.
 The tour also has a ‘Ghoulish Glasgow’ commentary, specially created for the kids, featuring ghastly, ghostly facts about the city’s history – sure to delight your little devils!

-Glasgow also has one of the oldest Subway networks in the world and with only 15 stops and two lines, it’s handy for reaching some of the city’s best attractions (the lines serve the city centre, west end and southside), and almost impossible to get lost!
+Glasgow also has one of the oldest Subway networks in the world and with only 15 stops and two lines, it’s handy for reaching some of the city’s best attractions (the lines serve the city centre, west and south), and it's almost impossible to get lost!

 As you work your way across the city, make sure you look out for the colourful and quirky street art by following the City Centre Mural Trail.
 See how many of the murals you can spot and who can spot them first!

-It’s clear the family will be well entertained in Glasgow but if you want to venture a little further out of the city then there is loads more on offer.
+It’s clear the family will be well entertained in Glasgow but if you want to venture a little further out of the city then there are loads more on offer.

-After all that activity, take a rink-side seat at the 3,500 seat state of the art Braehead Arena and enjoy the action on display from Glasgow's only professional ice hockey team, The Glasgow Clan, as they face off with other teams from across the country in the UK Elite League (Sept-April).
+After all that activity, take a rink-side seat at the 3,500 seat state of the art Braehead Arena and enjoy the action on display from Glasgow's only professional ice hockey team, The Glasgow Clan, as they face off with other teams from across the country in the UK Elite League (Sept-Apr).
 Join the Glasgow Clan supporters, known as the Purple Army, and their Highland Cow mascot, Clangus, in the electric atmosphere at Castle Clan.
-A great family night out, plus the fastest and most exciting team sport in Glasgow!

-Or try out the amazing Loch Lomond SEA LIFE Aquarium where you can see the largest collection of shark species in Scotland or the National Museum of Rural Life where you can explore the 1950s working farm and enjoy loads of seasonal activities.
+Or try out the amazing Loch Lomond SEA LIFE Aquarium, in Balloch, where you can see the largest collection of shark species in Scotland or the National Museum of Rural Life, in East Kilbride, where you can explore the 1950s working farm and enjoy loads of seasonal activities.